 Canceling isn’t always the best option.
 Here are some alternatives to consider:

-These alternatives can help you avoid losing all the value of your policy while still addressing your needs.
+These alternatives can help you retain the full value of your policy while still addressing your needs.

 Minimizing Losses When Canceling